-Naturally addressing gynecomastia comes down to controlling or limiting the intake of estrogen rich foods and increasing food items that contain testosterone or promotes testosterone production.
+A natural approach to gynecomastia comes down to controlling or limiting the intake of estrogen rich foods and increasing food items that contain testosterone or promotes testosterone production.
 Below is a very limited list of some common food items that is rich in estrogen.
-You can also do your own research and find out what other food items contain estrogen to avoid them.
+This is not a definitive guide and also do your own research and find out what other food items contain estrogen.

 The best way to achieve estrogen-testosterone balance is to focus on eating foods that both regulate estrogen and promote healthy testosterone production in combination with a healthy lifestyle.
 The way the estrogen-testosterone ratio is regulated in the body is a bit complex and we will briefly go through what the process is and how we can use it to our advantage.